-Stormville is a typical town located near a beautiful lake.
-The people in the picture live in Stormville and are taking care of their home and car, but they may not realize that they are doing many things that can make waterunhealthy.
+Stormville is a typical town located near a beautiful river.
+The people in the picture live in Stormville and are taking care of their home and car, but they may not realize that they are doing many things that can make water unhealthy.
 Look at the picture above.
 What do you see that might cause stormwater pollution?